 So, Google goes to great lengths to list the most useful, the most relevant, the most trusted webpages on Page 1 of those search results.
 The sites that Google thinks are a little less relevant are on Page 2, and ones they deem a little less relevant than that are on Page 3.
 And on and on it goes.

-How does Google determine which webpages should land at the top of the search results?
-Until recently, it’s been largely based on the popularity of those webpages.
-The popularity of a webpage is determined by a secret formula called an algorithm.
+The popularity of an individual webpage is determined by a secret formula called an algorithm.
 An algorithm considers many factors, a big one being how often other high quality webpages link to this one.
-(This is all the basics of SEO.
-Read more here.)
+This is all part of SEO.

 How search is changing

-This has worked fairly well for Google in the past, but now things are changing in two obvious ways.
+This method of ranking individual webpages has worked fairly well for Google in the past, but now things are changing in two obvious ways.

 - The internet is getting more and more social.
 That is, the internet is more and more about people connecting to people, and less and less about people connecting to webpages.